-When the student is ready to advance to candidacy, the Major Professor works with the other members of the Supervisory Committee to develop and administer the student's preliminary examination, which confirms that a doctoral student has attained the required level of comprehensive scholarship and possesses knowledge of appropriate techniques for conducting research.
+When the student is ready to advance to candidacy, the Major Professor will work with the other members of the Supervisory Committee to develop and administer the student's preliminary examination.
+The exam will be used to determine whether the Ph.D. student has attained the required level of comprehensive scholarship and developed the skills for conducting independent research.
 Before taking the preliminary examination, the doctoral student must have completed all required course work with no unresolved incomplete grades.